ketchuupp/raspberry-iot/Readme.md

 ## Overview

 This project implements a C++ application designed to run on a Raspberry Pi.
-It reads data from configured sensors (e.g., BME280 via I2C, Dummy sensor) based on a `config.json` file and publishes this data to an MQTT broker.
+It reads data from configured sensors (e.g., BME280 via I2C) based on a `config.json` file and publishes this data to an MQTT broker.

 The project utilizes modern C++ (C++23), CMake for building, and supports cross-compilation for Raspberry Pi (ARM Linux) from a macOS/Linux host using Docker.
 Dependencies like Paho MQTT and nlohmann/json are managed via CMake's FetchContent.
 The main application logic is encapsulated within the `App` class.

-An accompanying HTML/JavaScript dashboard (`dashboard.html` - *Note: You need to save this separately*) can subscribe to the MQTT broker to display the sensor data in real-time.
+An accompanying HTML/JavaScript dashboard (`dashboard.html`) can subscribe to the MQTT broker to display the sensor data in real-time.

 ## Features